Rajdeep2302/IIT_BBS/README.md

 # Incognito Learner: Educational Platform

 ![Incognito Learner Logo](incognito_learner.png)

 **Incognito Learner** is a comprehensive educational platform designed to facilitate online learning for students, faculty, and administrators.
-It includes three main components: the **Faculty Quiz Portal** for instructors, the **Admin Panel** for system-wide management, and now a **Student Portal** for student engagement.
+It includes three main components: the **Faculty Quiz Portal** for instructors, the **Admin Panel** for system-wide management, and the **Student Portal** for student engagement.
 The platform features consistent branding with the "Incognito Learner" logo, a shared header, and a footer, ensuring a cohesive user experience.
-Additionally, it integrates AI capabilities via the Google Gemini API for enhanced functionality.

 ## Table of Contents
 - [Overview](#overview)